trustm3/trustm3.github.io/operate/container_config.md

 repeated string assign_dev
 // list of virtual network interface configuration repeated ContainerVnetConfig vnet_configs
 // list of usb devices assigned to this container repeated ContainerUsbConfig usb_configs
 // number of pipes from c0 to this container repeated string fifos
+// Specifies the container token type, e.g. NONE, SOFT or USB required ContainerTokenType token_type [ default = SOFT ];
+// Specifies that an external USB pin reader device is to be used for pin entry on container start and stop optional bool usb_pin_entry [ default = false ];
 }
 ```